Mathematical Logic

 Encoding syntax as arithmetic

 Every formula, proof, and symbol gets a unique natural number.
 Arithmetic can then talk about its own proofs.
-This is the key move — and it connects directly to Turing machines.
+Connects directly to Turing machines.

 week 1